yizhuo-wang/CASi/README.md

 devtools::install_github("yizhuo-wang/CASi")
 ```

-Alternatively, you can download the zip file and install it from local.
+Alternatively, you can download the zip file and install it from using:

 ```
 install.packages("file_name_and_path", repos = NULL, type="source")
 ```

+OR, if you have RStudio installed, you can download the zip file and open the CASi.Rproj to install the whole package.

 ## Usage